3obby/ai/app/usergroupchatcontext/llm_copilot_overview_and_todo.md

    - Model versions are dynamically queried at build time to ensure currency

 3. **Single-Bot Experience**
-   - A single default bot leverages the latest OpenAI models for both text and voice interactions
+   - A single default bot leverages the latest OpenAI models for voice interactions
    - The system maintains unified context across text and voice so that switching modes is instant and retains conversational history
    - All message flows (text and transcribed voice) route through the same bot, ensuring a consistent, high-quality exchange